-The Grandstand Building and haunted houses are heated (there seems to be a temperature spike when people are running and screaming).
+The Edmonton Expo Centre and haunted houses are heated (there seems to be a temperature spike when people are running and screaming).
 In some sections you will be scared and outdoors where most of the undead live - so dress warm.
 There are food and refreshments for sale on-site - eat up!
 Zombies love a plump catch.

 Goody!
 We love the irony of game wanting to play games.
 ScreamFest has several very distracting games & activities:

 Games cost "Killer Cash" which can be purchased onsite or with your event ticket at a discount!

 You can try to win your soul back from Satan Mwaa!
 Ha!
 Ha!
 Ha!
 Ha!
 Okay, but really, You can win a variety of Halloween stuffies from small to large that you can't find anywhere else.

 Do not use an open grave for your business.
 There are perfectly good washrooms on-site.

 Not only will the zombies NOT bite you, they will never touch you.
 Nor will any of the other spooks, devils, ghosts, witches, aliens, killer clowns or mad scientists.
 ScreamFest is a strictly no touching event - for you either.
 We don't want to bring your disgusting germs back to the underworld.

 You were touched, but not by the undead or the alive.
 The things that are giving you nightmares now were completely inanimate objects doing exactly what they were meant to do...creep the hell out of you.